programminghistorian/ph-submissions/en/lessons/scalable-reading-of-structured-data.md

 appended the code for the visualisation to the four lines of code above that transforms the data to our needs.
-To pick up where we left in the previous code chunk, we continue with the `ggplot()`-function, which is the graphics package of the “tidyverse”.
+To pick up where we left in the previous code chunk, we continue with the `ggplot()` function, which is the graphics package of the “tidyverse”.
-This function is told that it should put date on the x-axis and the counted number of TRUE/FALSE-values on the y-axis.
+This function is told that it should put date on the x-axis and the counted number of TRUE/FALSE values on the y-axis.
 The next line of the creation of the visualisation is `geom_line()`,where we specify linetype=has\_sesame\_ht, thus creating two lines for; one for TRUE and one for FALSE.

-The lines of code following the `geom_line()` argument tweaks the aesthetics of the visualisation. `scale_linetype()`tells R, what the lines should be labeled as. `scale_x_date()` and `scale_y_continuous()` changes the looks of the x- and y-axis, respectively.
-At last, the `labs()` and `guides()` arguments are used to create descriptive text on the visualisation.
+The lines of code following the `geom_line()` argument tweaks the aesthetics of the visualisation. `scale_linetype()` tells R, what the lines should be labeled as. `scale_x_date()` and `scale_y_continuous()` changes the looks of the x- and y-axis, respectively.
+Lastly, the `labs()` and `guides()` arguments are used to create descriptive text on the visualisation.

-Remember to change the titles in the code below to match your specific dataset (as we wrote above, you are probably not doing this on the 13th December 2021).
+Remember to change the titles in the code below to match the date your dataset was collected.
 You'll find the titles under `labs`.

     sesamestreet_data%>%
       mutate(has_sesame_ht = str_detect(text, regex("#sesamestreet", ignore_case = TRUE))) %>%